backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 id: life-of-an-entity
 title: The Life of an Entity
 sidebar_label: The Life of an Entity
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: The life cycle of entities, from being introduced into the catalog, through processing, to being removed again
+  The life cycle of entities, from being introduced into the catalog, through processing, to being removed again
 ---

 This document gives a high level overview of the catalog backend, and the